nikhilkumawat03/MachineLearning/Machine Learning Work/LinearRegression(Line Fitting)/README.txt

 1. Create your account on matlab, they will give you free trial for 1 month.
-2. After creating account open MATLAB online...YES online, matlab gives online interface same as offline.
+2. After creating account, open MATLAB online...YES online, matlab gives online interface same as offline.
 3. Matlab also gives cloud space to store your data.
 4. After setting up above enviroment follow below steps to run code: